-The Key Audit Matters How the matter was addressed in our audit Refer to notes 4.10, 5 and 17 to the consolidated financial statements.
-Our audit procedures included: The Group's carrying amount of motor vessels and capitalised drydocking costs amounted to US\$204,290,000 as at 31 December 2018 and no impairment loss or reversal of impairment was recorded by the Group for the year. evaluated the process of assessments of impairment indicators and indications of potential reversal of impairment of owned vessels adopted by the management; and The Group assesses at each reporting date (i) whether there are indicators of impairment and if there are such indicators, an estimate is made of the recoverable amount of owned vessels concerned; and (ii) whether there are indications that an impairment loss recognised in prior assessed the reasonableness of the assessment prepared by the management by comparing the current year actual performance and prior year projections and by reference to the market and industry information. periods for owned vessels may no longer exist or may have decreased.
-Management has exercised judgement in assessing We obtained supportive evidence for the significant whether there is any objective evidence of impairment and reversal of impairment loss of such owned vessels.

-Considering the significance of judgements and estimates
+The Key Audit Matters How the matter was addressed in our audit Refer to notes 4.10, 5 and 18 to the consolidated financial statements.
+Our audit procedures included: The Group's carrying amount of motor vessels and capitalised drydocking costs amounted to US\$193,372,000 as at 31 December 2019 and no impairment loss or reversal of impairment was recorded by the Group for the year. evaluating the process of assessments of impairment indicators and indications of potential reversal of impairment of owned vessels adopted by the management; The Group assesses at each reporting date (i) whether there are indicators of impairment and if there are such indicators, an estimate is made of the recoverable amount of owned vessels concerned; and (ii) whether there are indications that an impairment loss recognised in prior evaluating the process of impairment assessments of owned vessels and value in use calculation methodology adopted by the management and approved by the Board; periods for owned vessels may no longer exist or may have decreased.
+Management has exercised judgement testing the calculation for the impairment assessment performed by the management; in assessing whether there is any objective evidence of impairment and reversal of impairment loss of such owned vessels. assessing the reasonableness of the key assumptions including discount rate, hire rates, useful life and utilisation rate by comparing the current year actual The carrying amount of owned vessels was determined based on the value in use calculation which is estimated based on the estimated future cash flows projections performance and prior year projections and by reference to the market and industry information; from the continuous use of such vessels.
+An independent qualified appraisal firm was employed to appraise the value involving our internal valuation specialists to assist us when considering the appropriateness of the in use calculation as the calculation involves significant discount rate and hire rates; and judgements and estimates about the future performance, key assumptions including discount rate, useful life, hire rates and utilisation rate of the owned vessels.